 Twelve Monkeys is science fiction film that involves time travel.
 It stars Bruce Willis, Brad Pitt and Madeleine Stowe in lead roles.
 The film was directed by Terry Gilliam who gave us hard to watch movies like Fear and Loathing in Las Vegas & The Zero Theorem.
 The story is set in a future where a deadly virus has killed most living things on the planet.
 The remaining humans live underground.
 A group of scientists are trying to find a cure to the virus that is plaguing the planet.
 But they need to get more information on the virus before the strain mutated.
 This means they need to send someone back in time to the year the virus initially spread.
 Watching the movie after all these years does lower the impact but is definitely a good watch.
-Hi, this is Barry, welcome to my site, and here’s the explanation of the plot and ending of the film 12 Monkeys, spoilers ahead.
+Hi, this is Barry, welcome to my site, and here’s the plot and ending of the movie 12 Monkeys explained; spoilers ahead.